Introduction to nutrition, nutrient and their importance on crop production

 Functions

 - Involved in energy storage and transfer.
-Also carry various metabolic processes in plants.
+Also carry various metabolic

 - Involved in cell division and development of meristematic tissue and thus it